 - Being free means a last minute cancellation incurs all the costs with no on-the-day income eg car parks, which would hit us hard financially

 - We feature live entertainment at several venues, where it would be difficult to setup the required 2m bubbles.
-Under the current COVID guidance most of our entertainers are unable to practice at all.

 - The fair is held in the middle of a village and having 20k visitors would significantly increase the risk of bringing COVID to a low incidence area.

-- The timing of the fair early in 2022 means there is little the time, following the winter, for the pandemic to reduce.
+- The timing of the fair early in 2022 means there is little time, following the winter, for the pandemic to reduce.